-In this work, we have determined that there is a major flaw in the way phonons are conceptually understood and consequently the way their transport of heat has been modeled for the last 100 years.
+In this work, we have determined that there is a major flaw in the way phonons in random alloys are conceptually understood and consequently the way their transport of heat has been modeled.
 The basic problem is that phonons are almost ubiquitously considered plane waves and this basic concept has motivated modeling their transport with the phonon gas model (PGM), whereby phonons are treated like particles with a certain velocity that scatter with each other, boundaries, interfaces and imperfections.
-However, what we’ve determined in this study is that phonons are only plane waves in the limit of a perfectly pure defect free crystal.
+However, what we’ve determined in this study is that phonons are only plane waves in the limit of a perfectly pure defect-free crystal.
 As a result, it is only in this limiting case that the PGM becomes valid.
 What we’ve discovered is that even at low impurity concentrations ~ 1%, surprisingly phonons cease to be pure plane waves (Figure 1a) as they quickly lose their propagating character and can no longer be modeled properly with the PGM.
 As seen in Figure 1a, the degree of periodicity of vibrational modes, i.e., Eigenvector Periodicity Parameter (EPP) changes significantly even at low alloy concentrations and by increasing the alloy concentration, the character of propagating vibrational modes changes and they approach to non-propagating character (EPP<0.2).

 We’ve proven the change in vibrational mode character by showing that modeling the thermal conductivity (TC) of a crystalline random alloy, with the most state of the art approach, namely the virtual crystal approximation (VCA), leads to major errors for thin films (Figure 3).
-The VCA exhibits large errors in predicting the thermal conductivity of an alloy thin film, because it assumes all phonons are like plane waves/particles that travel and scatter from impurities.
+The VCA exhibits large errors in predicting the thermal conductivity of an alloy thin film (See experimental section for details), because it assumes all phonons are like plane waves/particles that travel and scatter from impurities.
 The problem is that this assumption is not true, yet it forms the foundation of what a phonon is believed to be.
 Given this issue, we’ve developed a new method that is rigorous and distinct from the PGM.
-Our new method does not make this faulty assumption and shows excellent agreement with all of the experimental data, but our new method requires us to rethink how phonons behave entirely.
+Our new method does not make this questionable assumption and shows excellent agreement with all of the experimental data, but our new method requires us to rethink how phonons behave entirely.

 The consequences of this study are far reaching, and impact a wide variety of areas of science and engineering because alloys and materials with less than 99.9% purity, as well as materials with defect concentrations > 1% and fully amorphous materials are used throughout a wide variety of industries involving heat transfer, ranging from solar cells and superconductors, to LEDs and polymers in food packaging.
 Essentially, what this study concludes is that: